 In 1882, it was decided that the Capital had to be on the mainline of the transcontinental railway and the following year the plant and machinery of Territorial Government were moved to Regina.

-In 1883, when the first session was held in the new location, a number of elected members appeared at the Council board.
+In 1883, when the first session was held in the new location, several elected members appeared at the Council board.
 During succeeding years the appointed members gradually disappeared and the Council took on the aspect of a legislative assembly.

 When the sparse population of the Territories is considered, the quality of the men called to Council appears remarkable.
 Dominion party politics found no place in Territorial Governmental affairs.
 The members of the Executive Council, which took on the aspect of a local administration, and the ordinary members of the House devoted themselves with singleness of purpose to the business of government and the solution of the problems that confronted the people.